 Perdiz Dove combo

-During the dove only season of Sept thru April hunters will leave the lodge after a leisurely breakfast before making the short drive to the fields, often as short as 10 minutes but never more than 1 hour.
-On an average day you can expect to fire 2 to 3 cases of shells on doves easily.
+During the dove only season of September thru April hunters will leave the lodge after a leisurely breakfast before making the short drive to the fields, often as short as 10 minutes but never more than one hour.
+On an average day you can expect to fire two to three cases of shells on doves.
 It all depends on how much shooting you can stand!
 We encourage shooters to bring small-bore shotguns, as they are perfect for the shooting in Uruguay.
 The dove hunting in Uruguay is year round and the dove fly all day long.
 We are shooting eared dove, which are almost identical to the U.S. Morning dove.
 Most days we will shoot all day with a big barbecue or “asado” in the field.
 The barbecue features steaks, chicken, lamb, salads, fruits and excellent Uruguayan Wines.
 We will return to the lodge in plenty of time for a swim, to have a snack and a drink before dinner.

 The Carmelo and Colonia areas are the center of agricultural operations in Uruguay with large tracts of sorghum and sunflower making it the ideal habitat for dove and Perdiz.
 Large thickets, or roosting areas, add to this diversity of the habitat, which support large numbers of dove and Perdiz.

 Perdiz season runs from May 1st to early August